drevops/vortex/.scaffold/docs/content/tools/ahoy.md

 Usually, Ahoy is used to wrap the commands to make the development workflow consistent and easy to use.

-DrevOps comes with [pre-configured Ahoy file](../../../../.ahoy.yml) that has commands wrapped around the most common tasks:
+Scaffold comes with [pre-configured Ahoy file](../../../../.ahoy.yml) that has commands wrapped around the most common tasks:

 - Working with Docker